Creme of Nature Hair Relaxer Lawsuit | 2025 Latest Updates

 • You used Creme of Nature hair relaxer products regularly for an extended period

-• You have been diagnosed with uterine cancer, breast cancer, endometriosis, or uterine fibroids
+• You were diagnosed with uterine cancer, breast cancer, endometriosis, or uterine fibroids

-• Your diagnosis came after using the hair relaxer products
+• Your injuries occurred after using the hair relaxer products

 • You have medical documentation of your diagnosis and treatment